-All rates are per student and include utilities and coinless laundry.
+All on-campus rates are per student and include utilities and coinless laundry.
 Room rates are charged quarterly on the University bill.
 Information on payment options and procedures is discussed in assignment information sent out by R&DE Student Housing and in the Payments section of the Stanford Bulletin.

 A quarterly house dues fee for students is generally determined by the local residence staff and/or residents of each house and may be included with room and board charges on the University bill.

 Students who live in housing are automatically assessed a communications fee on their University bill that covers in-room network connections and a land-line phone with basic telephone service.

 Approximately 96 percent of undergraduates live in University housing, not counting students studying abroad during the academic year.
 All freshmen and transfers are required to live in University residences for educational reasons and are automatically assigned housing following admission.
 Because freshmen must live in campus housing, losing eligibility for University housing will also likely lead to a loss of student status until the student has returned to University housing, unless an extraordinary exemption is granted from the office of the Vice Provost for Undergraduate Education.

 Residence assignments for continuing undergraduates are made on the basis of an annual lottery, called the Draw, and quarterly waiting lists.
 Undergraduates are guaranteed four years of University housing (two or three years for transfer students based on their entering class standing) if:

 - they are in compliance with the University housing agreement and University polices;

 - they apply by the appropriate Draw deadlines; and,

 - they are willing to live anywhere on campus.

 Undergraduate residences include traditional residence halls, language and culture theme houses, cross-cultural theme houses, student-managed and cooperative houses, apartments, suites, fraternities, and sororities.